isabella232/data-workbench.en-1/help/home/c-get-started/c-exp-data-seg-exp/c-mmp-integration.md

 <!-- <a id="section_731922BC8628479198A41EF3EA72F2FF"></a> -->

 Profiles and Audiences is part of the [Experience Cloud Identity Service](https://docs.adobe.com/content/help/en/id-service/using/home.html), a core service of the [!DNL Adobe Experience Cloud].
-The MMP allows audiences to be shared across the Experience Cloud using a unique Experience Cloud ID (ECID) that is assigned to every visitor and then used by [Audience Manager](http://marketing.adobe.com/resources/help/en_US/em/).
+The Profiles and Audiences export allows audiences to be shared across the Experience Cloud using a unique Experience Cloud ID (ECID) that is assigned to every visitor and then used by [Audience Manager](http://marketing.adobe.com/resources/help/en_US/em/).
 The [!DNL ExportIntegration.exe] application ( [!DNL E:\Server\Scripts]) is employed to generate both MMP and Adobe Target exports.

 **Configuring the FSU Server to use Profiles and Audiences**

 1. Access your FSU server.
-1. Open the MMPExport.cfg file. ( [!DNL Server/Admin/Export/MMPExport.cfg]).
+1. Open the MMPExport.cfg file. `Server/Admin/Export/MMPExport.cfg`.
 1. Enter values in the all fields as required.
 For example:

    >[!NOTE]